ccsmith13/reducer-todo/README.md

 ### Description

-In this project, you build an app that let's you display a todo list from reducer state, and update todo items as completed and clear completed todos from the list by dispatching different actions.
+In this project, you build an app that lets you display a todo list from reducer state, and update todo items as completed and clear completed todos from the list by dispatching different actions.

 ## Project Set Up